cjwatson/randip/README.md

 <br>
 <br>
 <br>
+Error Handling Informtion:<br>
-Error Handling Informtion:Socket.timeout and Socket.error usually means the samething(That the host is unreachable) while Socket.herror allows us to test for common false-positives in which most cases on a false-positive succesfully running through both exceptions would indicate other functionality than http/https.
+Socket.timeout and Socket.error usually means the samething(That the host is unreachable) while Socket.herror allows us to test for common false-positives in which most cases on a false-positive succesfully running through both exceptions would indicate other functionality than http/https.
 At which you could use Nmap to define the server found(Not implemented into the script due to time constraints of detecting active ssh and telnet connections with default logins).
 <br>
 By default the timeout is 1.8 seconds, this can be modified based on your connection speed and latency but for most connections this should be an acceptable time to determine false and true connections.
 <br>